skorasaurus/carto-manual/carto_manual.md

     }
 ```
  for zoom 14, it will have ALL of those characteristics that are included in the except, except for the text-size is now 11.

+==== Styling ===

+ohh, ahh, so how do I Make stuff look purdy ?

+Check out the comp-op page.  http://www.mapbox.com/tilemill/docs/guides/comp-op/

+to select a type='specifictypeofstreetforexample'  [also double quotes works as well but the tilemill designers have
+use single quotes on a de facto basis.

 ===Attachments====